hrldcpr/poole/_posts/2016-08-17-continued-fraction-streams.md

 ## Software

-I've squeezed these streaming algorithms into [software form](https://github.com/hrldcpr/continued), so next time you forget the digits of $$\varphi$$, just grab an endless stream of ones:
+I've squeezed these streaming algorithms into [some Python code](https://github.com/hrldcpr/continued), so next time you forget the digits of $$\varphi$$, just grab an endless stream of ones:

 ``` bash
 > yes 1